Healthy Aging

-- Preventive strategies to reduce the risk of chronic diseases.
+- Preventive strategies to reduce the risk of chronic and age-related diseases

-- The impact of nutrition, physical activity, and mental health on aging.
+- The role of nutrition, physical activity, and mental health across the aging process

 Resource Kits